The governor, lawmakers and interest groups confront thorny questions in mad dash to prevent “eviction wave.”

 Tenant, equity and labor groups are pushing Assembly Bill 1436 from Assemblymember David Chiu, a Democrat from San Francisco and longtime renters’ rights advocate in the Capitol.
 Chiu’s proposal would permanently prohibit landlords from evicting tenants who missed a rent payment because of COVID-19.
 Renters would have 12 months to repay any rental debt starting from 90 days after California’s state of emergency ends (or if this hellscape never ends, they’d have until April 2022 to make up the debt).
 The bill tries to compensate landlords for missed rent payments by forcing lenders to provide mortgage forbearance options.

-Landlord groups and their allies — including the California Chamber of Commerce and the banking industry — oppose Chiu’s measure and are tentatively more supportive of Senate Bill 1410 from Sen. Steve Bradford, a Los Angeles Democrat.
+Landlord groups and their allies — including the California Chamber of Commerce and the banking industry — oppose Chiu’s measure and are tentatively more supportive of Senate Bill 1410 from Sen. Steven Bradford, a Los Angeles Democrat.
 The proposal would grant landlords a tax credit equal to the amount of rent they’ve missed, which landlords could in term sell on secondary markets to free up cash in the short term.
 Renters would have until 2024 to start making up for missed rent payments, which they would pay directly to the state.
 Landlords would have to offer this option to renters before trying to evict them.

 Lawmakers behind both approaches say publicly they view the proposals as complementary.
 Elements of both could end up in a brokered compromise, as could other ideas favored by the Newsom administration but not currently in either bill.